craigbaird/color_blocks1_2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Download .zip file
-2. Open assignment directory and view .js files
+2. Open index.html in browser

 ## Technologies Used

 - JavaScript
 - jQuery
+- CSS

 ## Assignment instructions I was given: